GluuFederation/gluu-docker/examples/multi-hosts/README.md

         ./ldap-peer.sh

     The process will also take some time, but it's safe to proceed to deploy next services/containers.

+__NOTE__: OpenDJ containers are not deployed as service task because each of these containers require a reachable unique address for establishing replication.
+Due to how Docker service works, there's no guarantee that the address will still be unique after restart, hence OpenDJ containers are deployed via plain `docker run` command.

 ### 5 - Deploy oxAuth, oxTrust, oxShibboleth, and nginx